verge-io/docs/docs/product-guide/subscriptions-overview.md

 ### Scheduled

-Specified information is sent based on configured times/intervals.
-These are intended to provide summaries of current system information.
-This can assist administrators in everyday supervision of systems, tracking trends, etc. Scheduled subscriptions provide dashboard or listing information to the Administrator.
-Examples of scheduled subscriptions include:
+Dashboard or listing information is sent based on configured times/intervals.
+These are intended to provide summaries of current system information and can assist administrators in everyday supervision of systems, tracking trends, etc.

+**Examples of scheduled subscriptions include:**

 * System dashboard sent daily
 * vSAN tier Dashboard sent weekly